spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/10-service-listings/3-redis-db.md

 4. From the available services start configuring your App Profile.
 Refer to [App Profiles](/devx/app-profile) for a list of available services.

-5. Click on **Mongo DB** from the DB services and start the configuration.
+5. Click on **Redis DB** from the DB services and start the configuration.

 6. Provide the following information to the wizard: